-Year 5 is made up of three classes: Hufflepuff (Mr Macdermott), Ravenclaw (Miss Ackerley) and Gryffindor (Miss Khan).
+Year 5 is made up of three classes: Hufflepuff (Mrs Pierce), Ravenclaw (Miss Cogger) and Gryffindor (Mr Ballard).
+Other adults in Year 5 include Miss Farley, Mrs Tabeart and Mrs Faragher.
 We have been inspired by characters from the book Harry Potter, the houses which are similar to our own teams.

 In Year 5, our themes take us back in time and beyond the limits of our planet, stretching our imagination and minds.
 We are more confident learners and much more independent.

 Our learning is thematic meaning each term we focus on one theme through our reading, writing and wider curriculum.
 By learning in this way, we deepen our understanding, become critical thinkers and develop both knowledge and skills in key areas.